 Introduction

 This section provides further information about the different space plasma regimes.
-This does not form part of the requirements but may help the user by describing typical data derived from the standard models or models that have not yet been defined as standards.
+This does not form part of the requirements but can help the user by describing typical data derived from the standard models or models that have not yet been defined as standards.

 Ionosphere